rssfrncs/TodoAppExample/README.md

 Run `yarn run build` and once finished run a web server that can serve static files (such as http-server on npm) from `/dist`.

-### Run e2e tests using TestCafe
+### Run e2e tests

+The application has a small set of e2e tests written using TestCafe.

-Make sure you have Chrome installed or change the browser in `package.json` and run `yarn run e2e`.
+Make sure you have Chrome installed or change the specified browser (or browsers if you desire) in `package.json`.

+Run `yarn run e2e`.

 ## Application details